dicook/Business_Analytics/content/_index.md

 Unless your question is a personal issue or an administrative matter, please do not send us direct email.
 [Moodle](https://lms.monash.edu/course/view.php?id=49079) is appropriate for questions related to the course material.

+**If you register after the start of the semester** or if you miss a lecture/lab, it is your responsibility to catch up with missed material, learn about due dates for material to be turned in, and getting assigned to a group for team work.

 ## Schedule

 - Lectures: Mon 12:00-12:50 (H4); Tue 2:00-2:50  (S10)